-What we discuss now is the conversion of the content of a cell into a set of constraints.
-Let us assume that a cell S comprises a constant or expression F_S .
-E.g., a cell A3 might contain a value 100 or a function A2 + 5.
-The idea of the conversion now is to map the cell and its content to an assignment statement of the form $S = F_S$ and to convert this assignment statement to its constraint representation in the same fashion as in [17], [16].
-In order to be self contained we discuss this representation in the context of our implemented prototype.
-In our implementation we model the CSP to represent the debugging problem in the language of the MINION constraint solver [18].
+Once the SSA form of a spreadsheet is computed, what is then missing in the conversion process to the constraint satisfaction problem of the debugging problem.
+In our implementation we model the CSP to represent the debugging problem in the language of the MINION constraint solver [16].
 MINION is an out of the box, open source constraint solver.
 Its syntax requires a little effort in modeling the constraints than other constraint solvers, e.g., it does not support different operators on the same constraint.
 Because of this drawback sometimes complex constraints have to be split into two or three more simpler constraints.
 However, because of this characteristic, MINION, unlike other constraint solver toolkits, does not have to perform an intermediate transformation of the input constraint system.
 MINION offers support for almost all arithmetics, relational, and logic operators such as minus, plus, multiplication, division, less, and equal over integers.
 Furthermore, it also requires that all expressions used in a MINION program to be limited to one operator.

-Because of the syntactical limitations of MINON we have to convert an assignment statement with an expression E{expr} on the right-side comprising more than one operator into a sequence of MINON statements.
+Because of the syntactical limitations of MINON we have to convert an assignment statement with an expression $E{expr}$ on the right-side comprising more than one operator into a sequence of MINON statements.
 The idea behind the conversion is straightforward.
 A constant or variable is represented by itself.
-For an expression of the form $E{expr}^1 \psi E{expr}^2$ we convert E{expr}^1 and E{expr}^2 separately, and assign a new intermediate variable for each converted sub-expression.
+For an expression of the form $E{expr}^1 \ \psi \ E{expr}^2$ we convert $E{expr}^1$ and $E{expr}^2$ separately, and assign a new intermediate variable for each converted sub-expression.
 The COMPUTEEXPRESSION algorithm (see Algorithm 1) implements the conversion.

-As an example, the expression A1 + B2 - C2 is converted to the following MINION constraints using COMPUTEEXPRESSION where aux1 and aux2 represent new variables introduced during conversion.
+As an example, the expression a\0 + b\0 - c\0 is converted to the following MINION constraints using COMPUTEEXPRESSION where aux1 and aux2 represent new variables introduced during conversion.

 '''

-sumleq([A1,B2],aux1)

-sumgeq([A1,B2],aux1)
+sumleq([a_0,b_0],aux1)

+sumgeq([a_0,b_0],aux1)

-weightedsumleq([1,-1],[aux1,C2], aux2)
+weightedsumleq([1,-1],[aux1,c_0], aux2)

-weightedsumgeq([1,-1],[aux1,C2], aux2)
+weightedsumgeq([1,-1],[aux1,c_0], aux2)

 '''

 In this example the MINION constraints sumleq and sumgeq are used to represent the plus operator, and weightedsumleq and weightedsumgeq together with the given list of signs are for representing the minus operator.
+We summarize the conversion of the SSA representation of the spreadsheet to MINION constraints in Table 1.